ovh/docs/pages/web_cloud/web_hosting/configure_your_web_hosting/guide.en-gb.md

 > [!warning]
 >
-> As a reminder, changing at least one of these elements may affect the display or the proper functioning of your website. **Please ensure that your website is compatible with the changes you want to make to your web hosting plan’s configuration.** If you have any doubts, or encounter any difficulties, please contact a [specialist provider](https://partner.ovhcloud.com/en-gb/directory/).
+> As a reminder, changing at least one of these elements may affect the display or the proper functioning of your website. **Please ensure that your website is compatible with the changes you want to make to your web hosting plan’s configuration.** If you have any doubts or encounter any difficulties, please contact a [specialist provider](https://partner.ovhcloud.com/en-gb/directory/).
 >

 #### 2.1 - Access Web Hosting plan configuration management

-Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external} , then go to the `Web Cloud`{.action} section.
-In the left-hand column, click `Hosting plans`{.action} , then select the Web Hosting plan concerned.
+Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}, then go to the `Web Cloud`{.action} section.
+In the left-hand column, click `Hosting plans`{.action}, then select the Web Hosting plan concerned.
 Make sure you are positioned on the tab
 `General information`{.action}.
-On the right-hand side of the note `Global PHP version`{.action} located almost in the center of the page, click the `...`{.action} button, then `Modify configuration`{.action}.
+On the right-hand side of `Global PHP version`{.action} located almost in the center of the page, click the `...`{.action} button, then `Modify configuration`{.action}.

 ![hostingconfiguration](images/change-hosting-configuration-step1.png){.thumbnail}

 > [!primary]
 >
 > If the `Modify configuration`{.action} button is grayed out, it may be that the **global PHP version** is being verified.
 If this is the case, a blue round symbol will appear next to the version, indicating that a check is in progress.
-Then wait a few minutes for the `Modify configuration`{.action} button to become accessible again.
+Wait a few minutes for the `Modify configuration`{.action} button to become accessible again.
 >
 > If the `Global PHP version`{.action} option does not appear in your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), check that the *.ovhconfig* file exists in the FTP root of your OVHcloud web hosting plan.
 >
-> Find all the information about the *.ovhconfig* file in the third part “[Method 2: Modify your Web Hosting plan’s configuration from the “.ovhconfig” file](#setting-ovhconfig)” of this guide.
+> Find all the information about the *.ovhconfig* file in the third part “[Method 2: Modify your Web Hosting plan’s configuration with the “.ovhconfig” file](#setting-ovhconfig)” of this guide.
 >

 #### 2.2 - Modify your web hosting plan’s configuration